 Human Rights as seen by Spanish, Latin American, and U.S. Hispanic writers.
 Texts include essay, narrative, poetry, film, fine art, and other cultural media.
-Prerequisite: Completion of SP 202 or SP 202X, SP 204 or SP 204X and completion of WR 102 with a minimum grade of C. Writing Intensive (W), Civilizations and Cultures (X).
+Prerequisite(s): Completion of SP 202 or SP 204X and completion of ERH 102 with a minimum grade of C. Writing Intensive (W), Civilizations and Cultures (X).